samtaggart/data_threefold_projects_friends/info/projects/3bot/3bot.md

 date = "2021/03"
 funding_required_tft = "7,500,000"
 funding_required_usd = "500,000"
 description = "Once the community of early adopters have been onboarded with 3bot and the 1st generation of experiences are available, the outreach will then focus on the larger public.
-At this point, we will rebrand ‘3bot’ to make it more easily accessible and understandable by the everyday internet user.”
+At this point, we will rebrand '3bot' to make it more easily accessible and understandable by the everyday internet user."

 ```